-Join Jess Chadwick for an in-depth discussion in this video Expose data through a web API, part of Learn ASP.NET Core MVC: The Basics.
+Join Jess Chadwick for an in-depth discussion in this video Expose data through a web API, part of Learning ASP.NET Core MVC.

 - [Instructor] Now that I've added…a Web API controller to my application,…let's use that controller to save…and retrieve data in a database.…I name this controller CommentsController…because I intended to use it to add and retrieve comments.…And as I showed in the Entity Framework videos,…you need to have a class defined…in order to use Entity Framework…to interact with a database.…So, I'll start by creating the Comment Class…in the Models folder,…and populate it with a few properties.…

 Notice the PostId and Post properties.…It's no coincidence that these two properties…are named similarly.…Creating the Post property of type Post…and the corresponding long property named PostId…tells Entity Framework that…this Comment entity is related to the post entity,…which will allow you to reference the Post object…as if it were part of the Comment object itself.…Then, just like with the Post entity,…I have to add this entity to a data context…in order to interact with it as a database table.…

 To do this, I'll open up the BlogDataContext class…